 So, why not make a plan to celebrate and take back the date?!

 While options may feel a little limited right now, there are still plenty of ways to mark your original wedding date safely from home.

 – Host a “Virtual Cocktail Hour” with your bridal party, close friends and family

-- Get dressed up and practising your first dance in your living room
+– Get dressed up and practicing your first dance in your living room

 – Order some cupcakes in your wedding cake flavour

 – If safe to do so, take a walk or drive to a spot that means a lot to you both.
 This could be where you got engaged, a first kiss or date or anywhere that might conjure up a special memory.